Specific Bills & Topics

 The Legislative Process in Illinois

 The Illinois General Assembly, our state legislature in Springfield, consists of a Senate (59 members) and a House of Representatives (118 members).
-The current General Assembly is the 97th; the 98th General Assembly will convene in January, 2013.
 Each General Assembly is two years in length.
 The session of the General Assembly begins in early January, and ends in late May.
 The General Assembly reconvenes in the fall for a veto session, during which it focuses on bills that have been vetoed or amendatorily vetoed by the governor.
 New bills may also be considered at that time.

 Bills are introduced in both the House and Senate during a period of several weeks at the beginning of each session.
 Bills then move through a rule-governed process of readings, debate and committee hearings.
 Bills may be amended as they move through either house, sometimes to the extent that they no longer resemble the originally introduced bill.
 If the House passes a House bill, it goes to the Senate for passage, and vice-versa.
 Bills introduced into the Senate begin with "SB" and House bills begin with "HB"; a bill retains its original "HB" or "SB" identifier as it moves through both houses.
 When both the House and Senate have passed a bill, it is sent to the Governor to be signed into law.
 The Governor may sign a bill, veto it, or decide on an amendatory veto in which he makes specific recommendations for change.
 The Legislature can either accept the Governor's changes or override them.